-It’s likely you’ll have questions about your stay or any future bookings you’re considering during this time.
-While the situation is changing all the time, here are our recommendations for what to do if you’ve booked a stay at a Sawday’s special place.
+It’s likely you’ll have questions about your stay or any future bookings.
+While the situation is changing, here are our recommendations for what to do if you’ve booked a stay at a Sawday’s special place.

 Can I still go on my UK holiday?

 The wellbeing of our guests and owners is the most important thing to us.
-The current UK government guidelines outline the ambition to open accommodation, but no earlier than 4 July and in line with COVID-19 Secure guidelines.
+The UK government and devolved administration guidelines confirmed that accommodation can open in line with COVID-19 Secure guidelines.

-If you have booked a Sawday’s space to stay in the UK in the coming weeks, we recommend that you get in touch with the owner directly to discuss their individual terms and policies.
+If you have booked a Sawday’s space to stay in the UK in the coming weeks, we recommend that you get in touch with the owner directly to discuss their individual terms and policies relating to your stay.
 Wherever possible we would advise that if your stay cannot go ahead as planned, you consider changing your dates rather than cancelling.

 Can I still go on my European holiday?

 The UK has a mandatory 14-day self-isolation period for those arriving in the UK from abroad.
 There are exemptions to this self-isolation for people arriving into England from a specific list of countries, via travel corridors.
 There is also specific advice for travellers returning to Scotland and Wales.

 If you have booked an international stay and the current FCO advice is not to travel to that region, your travel insurance should provide you with a full refund.
 Please check your policy.

 Is it OK to book a UK holiday now?

 The current government and devolved administration guidelines for accommodation providers can differ across the UK, and in some places it will depend on the COVID alert level, what type of place you’re booking or how many people are staying.
 Check any regulations relating to the country and region you are visiting and chat with the owner of the place you are staying to ensure you are comfortable with any restrictions or requirements.